-My physical eyes will receive the truth I see on those pages.
+My physical eyes will receive the truth I see on those pages of Scripture.
 My physical ears will hear His Name proclaimed.
 Then, as I believe what I see and hear, my spiritual eyes, my spiritual ears, will receive that truth and be enlightened, be opened.

 When I know Him, when I see Him through the eyes of the spirit, the joy will come.
 When I keep my eyes on Him in faith, the joy will remain.
 That’s because nothing is more beautiful, grand, glorious, and good than my Savior Jesus Christ.

 Some may be concerned that I’m advocating an emotion-based, experience-based Christianity.
-So I’ll seek to address that in the next post.
+So I’ll seek to address that in the next article.

 Go here to download your free Guide, How to Enjoy the Bible Again (when you’re ready) After Spiritual Abuse (without feeling guilty or getting triggered out of your mind).
 You’ll receive access to both print and audio versions of the Guide (audio read by me).
 I’m praying it will be helpful.